fletcher/MultiMarkdown-6/README.md

 	is a complex system, so you're responsible for figuring out how to properly document your code.

+5. Simplify `git` a touch -- In my larger projects, I make heavy use of git modules.
+One project may make use of 20-30 modules, which are designed to be re-usable across other projects.
+I found that I was spending too much time making sure that I had the latest version of a module checked out, so I created two scripts to help me keep my modules in line: `link_git_modules` and `update_git_modules`.
+	You run the `link` script once to ensure that your modules are properly set up, and can then run the `update` script at any time to be sure you've pulled the latest version.
+One advantage of this is that your modules are set to a branch, rather than just a detached commit.
+It may or may not work for your needs, but it saves me a bunch of time and headache.

 [tdd]:	https://en.wikipedia.org/wiki/Test-driven_development
 [cmake]:	http://www.cmake.org/